MysteryBlokHed/databind/docs/cli.rst

 Databind CLI
 ============

-What Can Be Transpiled
+What Can Be Compiled
 ----------------------

-Databind transpiles Databind projects (see :ref:`Creating a Project`).
+Databind compiles Databind projects (see :ref:`Creating a Project`).
 Databind will look for included files (``**/*.databind`` by default) and leave other files alone.